-You must be employed and working full-time (at least an average of 30 hours a week) with your B.C. employer in an eligible occupation for at least nine consecutive months immediately prior to registering to the BC PNP.
+You must be employed and working full-time (at least an average of 30 hours a week, year round) with the B.C. employer supporting your BC PNP application in any ELSS-eligible occupation for at least nine consecutive months immediately prior to registering to the BC PNP.